ArjunMHZ/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js Ecommerce - Appplication

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+I have build an website which helps users to perform buying products with help of Next.js.
+It contains the starting code for the ecommerce application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.